sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 c(); // prints 75
 {% endhighlight %}

-In the 2nd piece of code, In addition to just focussing on local variable of function a(), The function a() now returns actual function b(), instead of invoking it.
+In this code, In addition to just focussing on local variable of function a(), The function a() now returns actual function b(), instead of invoking it.
 We assigned the function a() to a variable c which exists outside of function a().

 Variable 'c' is a <b>Closure.</b>